 [Regulation 177 inserted in Gazette 19 Mar 2003 p.
 821-2; amended in Gazette 26 May 2006 p.
 1921.]

 177A.
-Transfers must be directly to Retirement Income Scheme
+Transfers to be directly to scheme

 A transfer under this Division must be made to the Retirement Income Scheme directly from the other scheme or superannuation fund or the payer of the eligible termination payment.